Hermann Matern: Early political activities

 In 1918, he joined the Independent Social Democratic Party (USPD) and was a participant in the November Revolution and a member of a workers' and soldiers' council.
 Here he was elected commander of the guard regiment in Magdeburg.
 From 1919 to 1926 he worked as a tanner in Burg, became a member of the KPD and became KPD chairman in Burg, works council chairman, honorary city council and from 1926 to 1928 KPD trade union secretary.
 He was a member of the Gau Board and the Reich Tariff Commission of the German Leather Workers' Association.
-From 1928 to 1929 he attended the International Lenin School in Moscow and was then political leader of the KPD in Magdeburg for Magdeburg-Anhalt until 1931 and then until 1933 political leader of the East Prussia district.
-In the years 1932 and 1933 he was a member of the Prussian state parliament.
+He became Polleiter (political leader) of the party's Magdeburg district in 1927, and from 1928 to 1929 attended the International Lenin School in Moscow.
+When he returned to Germany he resumed his work as political leader of Magdeburg until 1931, when he was transferred to serve as political leader of the East Prussia district until 1933.
+(Note: He was preceded in this position by Paul Grobis.
+His Orgleiter (organizational leader) was Walter Schwindt until 1932, then Albert Schettkat.)
+From 1932 to 1933 he was a member of the Prussian state parliament.

 Arrest and exile

 After the rise of the Nazi regime, Matern was arrested in 1933.
 In September 1934 he managed to escape from the Stettin-Altdamm prison.
 He emigrated to Czechoslovakia, then via Switzerland to France.
 It was here in 1935 that he met his future wife Jenny, who followed him from then on and also became a politician.
 In the Lutetia district (1935 to 1936) he was involved in the attempt to create a popular front against the Nazi regime.
 His escape took him via Belgium to the Netherlands, Norway and finally Sweden.
 In the spring of 1941 he moved to Moscow.
 He became a member of the National Committee for Free Germany.
 Later he was a teacher at the Central Anti-fascist School in Krasnogorsk.